 On the flip side, he has the potential to be mercilessly insensitive and you are left feeling completely worthless.
 And this is the emotional roller coaster you are forced to endure when your partner is a narcissist.

-Whether it takes weeks, months or years, once you find the strength to leave him, getting over the relationship is extremely difficult.
+Whether it takes weeks, months or years, once you find the strength to leave him, getting over a relationship with a narcissist is extremely difficult.
 But once you manage to detach yourself from a narcissist, it’s important you remain that way.

 Narcissists are wickedly tremendous individuals, they can be so loving and endearing that you get addicted to that side of them, and what you don’t want is to get stuck in a relationship that is ultimately not good for your mental health.
 Here are some tips on how to get over a narcissist.